Published on March 18th, 2017 | by Joey Finnegan0

 Tragically, all that progress seemed to go by the wayside.
 In 2015, Chuck Austin was featured in a news report about pharmacists refusing to fill prescriptions, regardless of doctor’s orders.
 Austin complained of significant pain and was seen confined to a motorized wheelchair.

 There was no follow up on that piece.
-Chuck’s story, like others before and after him, shows the need for proper training before entering a bout against a highly trained wrestler.
+Chuck’s story, like others before and after him, shows the need for proper training to avoid a wrestling injury before entering a bout against a highly trained wrestler.
 The physicality present in the business should never be underestimated.

 See the footage of Marty Jannetty delivering the ill-fated Rocker Buster to Chuck Austin below (discretion, of course, is advised):

 We move onto Darren Drozdov, AKA Puke (for his ability to vomit on command), AKA Droz, also a former football player.
 He is currently a quadriplegic due to a disastrous wrestling injury which took place during a SmackDown taping on October 5th, 1999 at the Nassau Coliseum in Long Island, New York.
 His opponent was D’Lo Brown.